rjhunter3789/auto-audit-pro/RECOVERY-INSTRUCTIONS.md

 3. **Combined Insights**
    - Seamless navigation from both website and lead analysis
    - Proper data flow between components
-   - Impact analysis showing top issues
+   - Impact analysis showing specific issues with conversion impacts
+   - Dynamic opportunities based on actual problems found
+   - Performance comparison chart working with all metrics
+   - Enhanced correlation analysis with actionable feedback
    - ROI calculations based on improvements

 4. **Definitions & Glossary**
    - All sections comprehensive (15-19 terms each)
+   - NEW: Analytics & Insights section with 10 terms
    - Professional reference for all audit terminology

 ### ⚠️ Temporarily Disabled: